 Lorna summarized her career in Canadian Ninety-Nines: Here and Now, 2006, as follows:

 Flying has taken me to many parts of the globe – to northern Ontario and Manitoba, including Thompson, before Thompson existed, and the high Arctic islands north of Resolute Bay.
-I instructed in New Zealand, flew famine relief in Ethiopia during the summer of 1986, and flew in Saudi Arabia semi-disguised.
-In 1977 I was hired as a Department of Transport inspector, an achievement of which I am proud.
+I instructed in New Zealand, flew famine relief in Ethiopia in 1986, and flew in Saudi Arabia semi-disguised.
+In 1977 I was hired asa Department of Transport inspector, an achievement of which I am proud.

-I have had the best flying life possible for one who never wanted to do anything else – as a Canadian who was healthy, reasonably well educated, and had the ability and breaks necessary to pay my own way by working after school to pay for an early start, with the guarded support of both bewildered parents.
+I have had the best flying life possible for one who never wanted to do anything else, as a Canadian who was healthy, reasonably well educated, with the ability and breaks needed to pay my own way.
+I worked after school to pay for an early start, with the guarded sup- port of both bewildered parents.
 I am lucky, thankful and pleased to have spent most of my life doing what I loved.
 I would not change anything – except it might have been nice to be born thirty years later.”

 Lorna had a strong sense of fairness.
 She never wanted to be given a position simply because she was a woman.
-But neither did she want to be denied a position because she was a woman.
+Neither did she want to be denied a position because she was a woman.
 She strongly believed that everyone should be treated fairly based on their abilities, knowledge and experience, herself included.
-At times she was outspoken in her efforts to achieve that fairness for herself and others.
+At times she was outspoken in efforts to achieve thatfairness for herself and others.

-Through her career Lorna has not only advanced aviation in Canada but she has brought credit to Canada within the international community.
+Through her career Lorna advanced aviation in Canada and also brought credit to Canada within the international community.
 She was a dedicated and talented pilot who has inspired many of us, young and not so young, to follow our dreams to pursue careers in aviation or achieve excellence even when flying recreationally.
-Though Lorna died March 21, 2009, she continues to be a role model for many pilots, both women and men, particularly those fortunate enough to have known her.
+Though Lorna died March 21,2009, she continues to be a role model for many pilots, women and men, particularly those fortunate enough to have known her.

 By Lorna deBlicquy and Marilyn Dickson